 OVERVIEW: The Flinn Foundation’s primary grantmaking purpose is to support biosciences in Arizona.
-However, the Phoenix-based foundation also supports arts and culture organizations with budgets over $2.5 million and some scholarships as well.
-At the end of a recent year, the foundation reported nearly $220 million in assets.
+However, the Phoenix-based foundation also supports arts and culture organizations, scholarships, and civic leadership as well.

-FUNDING AREAS: Biosciences in Arizona, arts & culture in Arizona, scholarships, civic leadership in Arizona
+FUNDING AREAS: Biosciences in Arizona, arts and culture in Arizona, scholarships, civic leadership in Arizona

 IP TAKE: Although biosciences are the Flinn Foundation’s main priority, keep in mind that less than a dozen new biosciences grants are awarded each year.

 PROFILE: Established in 1965 by Dr. Robert S. and Irene P. Flinn, the Flinn Foundation awards grants that are focused on science and technology in Arizona.
 Robert Flinn practiced medicine for about fifty years in Arizona, and he was the head of cardiography and electrocardiography at Phoenix’s St. Joseph’s Hospital.
 He was the chief of medical staff at both St. Joseph’s and Phoenix Memorial Hospital and co-founder and first president of the Arizona affiliate of the American Heart Association.
 Although Flinn grantmaking originally focused on healthcare in Arizona, programming expanded and broadened in the mid-1980s.
 Today, the foundation aims to “advance the state’s bioscience sector, provide a top-notch education to high-achieving students at an Arizona public university, boost the fiscal and creative capacity of the state’s arts and culture organizations, and develop future state-level civic leaders.”